Windows81/Roblox-Freedom-Distribution/README.md

 Some modern programs do weird things to client-sided scripts.
 They use `Script` classs objects, but with a [`RunContext`](https://robloxapi.github.io/ref/class/BaseScript.html#member-RunContext) property set to [`"Client"`](https://robloxapi.github.io/ref/enum/RunContext.html#member-Client).
 You will also need to _manually_ convert these objects to `LocalScripts`.

 Parsing union operations done in current-day Studio still need work.
-This is because CSG v2 support was completely removed in late 2022.
+This is because CSGv2 support was completely removed in late 2022.

 If you need any help, please shoot me an issue on GitHub or a message to an account with some form of 'VisualPlugin' elsewhere.